 - Keep in mind that we are not looking for the “perfect” lesson.
 Can you stand up in front of a group of ladies and with some degree of confidence and clarity say what God has said in His Word?
 That’s what we’re looking for.

 - Do not view the Teaching Conference as a contest.
-Don’t work hard to advance.
-Work hard to grow in your ability to communicate God’s Word.
-Let God determine who advances and who does not.
+Work hard to grow in your ability to communicate God’s Word and avoid the temptation to compare yourself with others.

 - We do not assume that every participant has the same level of teaching experience, giftedness, or style.
 Our desire is to work with you where you are and take you to the next level.